Chart Color Schemes

 Berwick - South East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Berwick - South East, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Melbourne metro's figures of 88.1% houses and 11.8% other dwellings.
-Home ownership in Berwick - South East stood at 21.0%, with the remaining dwellings either mortgaged (57.0%) or rented (22.0%).
-The median monthly mortgage repayment in the area was $2,100, exceeding Melbourne metro's average of $1,900.
-The median weekly rent figure for Berwick - South East was recorded at $430, compared to Melbourne metro's $370.
-Nationally, Berwick - South East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Berwick - South East's dwellings, as per the most recent Census, consisted of 96.5% houses and 3.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's figures of 88.1% houses and 11.8% other dwellings.
+Home ownership in Berwick - South East stood at 21.0%, with mortgaged dwellings at 57.0% and rented ones at 22.0%.
+The median monthly mortgage repayment was $2,100, higher than Melbourne metro's average of $1,900.
+Median weekly rent in Berwick - South East was $430, compared to Melbourne metro's $370.
+Nationally, Berwick - South East's mortgage repayments were significantly higher at $2,100 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing